joftius/doge-sorted/README.md

 This R script uses the [RSelenium](https://cran.r-project.org/web/packages/RSelenium/index.html) package to navigate a web browser to the site, click several text fields in order to reveal the full tables, and save the results.
 This allows sorting the data in R and saving it in any desired format.

-CSV files and this [Google Sheet](https://docs.google.com/spreadsheets/d/13n8s4ZHESFeBTgyeFkol1WWaI_Ax5VvJ1gHuYGWXBow/edit?usp=sharing) both contain results saved after running this on March 4, 2025.
+CSV files and this [Google Sheet](https://docs.google.com/spreadsheets/d/13n8s4ZHESFeBTgyeFkol1WWaI_Ax5VvJ1gHuYGWXBow/edit?usp=sharing) both contain results saved after running this on 2025-03-04